chimera-linux/cports/Packaging.md

 The packaging system lets you provide custom hooks as well as triggers.

-Hooks are scriptlets (simple shell scripts) that will run at specified times during the package installation or removal.
+Hooks are scriptlets (shell scripts) that will run at specified times during the package installation or removal.
 Triggers are scriptlets that run if something modifies a monitored directory.